2017 Annual Report

 - Joseph Lobley, President

-Executive Committee members are asked to attend only four two-hour meetings a year focusing on county finances, building maintenance and programming.
+Executive Committee members are asked to attend four two-hour meetings a year focusing on county programming, building maintenance and finances.
 Members can certainly follow their interests and become more involved in any of the county programs.

 UMaine Extension Knox-Lincoln Counties Staff